-On the 31st of May, following a visual sighting by a Sea Harrier of a ‘swept wing aircraft, possibly Etendards’, two GR.3’s and Sea Harriers are launched.
-No such aircraft were found and it is though likely they were the Aermacchi.
+On the 31st of May, following a visual sighting by a Sea Harrier of a ‘swept-wing aircraft, possibly Etendards’, two GR.3’s and Sea Harriers are launched.
+No such aircraft was found and it is though likely they were the Aermacchi.
 A single Fokker F-28 flew into and out of Stanley Airport.

 Black Buck 5 was executed against radar installations Port Stanley, to little effect.